comp110-lytle/comp110/site/resources/tutoring-practice/week11.md

 D) Break statement

 3. What happens if a recursive function lacks a base case?
-A) It runs indefinitely and lead to runtime error.
+A) It runs indefinitely and leads to runtime error.
-B) It throws an error before the code executed.
+B) It throws an error before the code is executed.
 C) It executes the recursive case repeatedly.
 D) It returns None.